Basic Audio Mixing

 What are plug-ins?

 Plug-ins are software versions of hardware effects units and dynamic processors, from filters and distortion to reverberation and equalisation.
-Different formats of plug-ins are compatible with different DAEs with no common format available.
-Some often come bundled with a DAE whereas more sophisticated plug-ins are available to purchase separately.
+Different formats of plug-ins are compatible with different software.
+VST (PC and Mac) and Audio Unit (Mac only) plug-in formats are common examples.
+Some plug-ins often come bundled with audio software whereas more sophisticated plug-ins are available to purchase separately.

 Plug-ins can generally be applied to individual channels within a DAE, across a bus or even over the entire mix.
 Care and thought should be applied when using plug-ins and further advice can be found in the advice documents regarding use of digital effects and processing.